yuhaoli-academic/yuhaoli-academic.github.io/index.md

 </head>
 </html>
 {% include image.html url="images/YuhaoLI_compressed.jpg" caption="" max_width="300px" align="right" %}
 Hi!
 Welcome to my website.
 I am a Ph.D. candidate in economics at <a href="http://economics.uc3m.es/" target="_blank">Universidad Carlos III de Madrid</a>.
-My research interest lies in econometrics.
+My research interest lies in applied econometrics.
-At this moment, I am applying point process to Labour and Health Economics.
+At this moment, I am using point process to study topics in Labour and Health Economics.

 I am on the job market and will be available for interviews at the 2018 European Job Market in Naples, the 2018 SAEe in Madrid and the 2019 ASSA Annual Meeting in Atlanta.
 <p> <br/> <br/> </p>